 Life Imitates Art: After finishing his scenes, Dan asked Tommy to repay him for his boots, which were damaged during the rooftop fight.
 Dan essentially had to intimidate Tommy into reimbursing him, to the point where you can't help but imagine him going "Where's my fucking MONEY, Tommy!?!?!", just like he went "Where's my fucking MONEY, Denny!?!?!" in the film.

 Missing Episode: Most of the movies and TV shows Greg talked about being on before The Room.
 You can't find his car commercial online, the only online copies of the episode of Nash Bridges he was on are from a syndicated rerun that seems to have cut his scene out, and you can't find the episode of Days of Our Lives he was on.
 Plus the Deleted Scenes for Metro aren't on the DVD so you'll have no luck finding the scene he was in that they cut out of the movie.
-The only pre-Room things of his you can find are appearances in Gattaca, Patch Adams, EdTV, and Retro Puppet Master.
+His only pre-Room credits you can find are appearances in Gattaca, Patch Adams, EdTV, and Retro Puppet Master.

 Actor Allusion: On the podcast How Did This Get Made?, June Diane Raphael has a reputation for proposing off-the-wall questions and theories.
 In The Disaster Artist, her character Robyn Paris is the one to theorize what The Room is actually about.